epinio/docs/docs/references/customization/export_registries.md

 An EDR is defined by one or two kubernetes secrets, to be placed into the kubernestes cluster by the Epinio __operator__.

+All secrets have to be placed into Epinio's system namespace.
+This namespace is usually named `epinio`.

 The `authentication secret` is labeled with `epinio.io/api-export-registry: "true"` and has to contain a stringData key `.dockerconfigjson`.
 The value for this key is a string in JSON format: